 Have you recently noticed that your teeth are sore or sensitive to cold?
 Do your jaw muscles hurt in the morning?
 Does your face ache?

 You’re not alone.
 As a result of the stress of our current circumstances, many of our patients are noticing symptoms that they haven’t had before.
-In particularly, a significant uptick in facial muscle pain and temporomandibular joint dysfunction.
-The temporomandibular joint is the joint that connects your jaw to your skull.
-When this joint is injured or damaged, it can lead to a disorder called temporomandibular joint (also known as TMJ) syndrome.
+In particular, a significant uptick in facial muscle pain and temporomandibular joint dysfunction (TMJ).

 What causes TMJ?